CodelyTV/golang-examples/README.md

 Project showing up how you could implement a entire command line application with **GO**.

-With this project your will be capable of implement an application with **Go**.
-For this project you don't need previous experience on the language, but you do need an minimal background as developer.
+With this project you will be capable of implementing an application with **Go**.
+For this project you don't need previous experience on the language, but you do need a minimal background as a developer.

 We will explain all the features that go with it including the famous `goroutines`.